 In addition to being productive, riparian land is often a vulnerable part of the landscape — being at risk of damage from cultivation or over-grazing and from natural events such as floods.
 The combination of productivity and vulnerability means that careful management of riparian lands is vital for conservation of Australia’s unique biodiversity, for continued agricultural productivity and for its recreational, aesthetic and spiritual values.

 Sound riparian management is not a substitute for good land management elsewhere in the catchment.
 Rather, it should be seen as one part, albeit a very important part, of sound management throughout the property or catchment.
 Even the best management of riparian lands will not overcome management practices elsewhere that lead to excessive soil erosion, or off-site loss of nutrients or other contaminants.
 Planning is the key to successful management of riparian land.
 This might include identifying riparian areas and their special needs within a whole farm or property plan, a fire management plan for a national park, or as part of urban planning for land use and development.
-The specifics of riparian land management in particular settings and for particular objectives are described in later sections of this CD.

 Guidelines and manuals

 A Rehabilitation Manual for Australian Streams: Volume One and Two

 The Rapid Appraisal of Riparian Condition assessment tool

 A powerpoint presentation template you can use to reflect local riparian characteristics, by inserting photos and examples from your region.
 The powerpoint presentation has notes to accompany each slide, explaining the key point being made and how you might explain it to others.